 In this post, we will take a look at some of the trends driving the rise in popularity of video-enabled huddle rooms, including, but not limited to:

 The rise of the millennials

-Morley Winograd and Michael Hais, authors of the Brookings Institute report mentioned above, conclude that “The distinctive and widely shared attitudes and beliefs of this generation will slowly, but surely, reshape corporations in its image and end the confrontational and bottom-line oriented world that Boomers and Gen-Xers have created”.
+Morley Winograd and Michael Hais, authors of the Brookings Institute report mentioned above, conclude that “the distinctive and widely shared attitudes and beliefs of this generation will slowly, but surely, reshape corporations in its image and end the confrontational and bottom-line oriented world that baby boomers and Gen-Xers have created”.